Shar1q-codes/corallo-digital/README.md

 # Corallo Digital Marketing Site

 A modern, accessible marketing website for Corallo Digital built with Next.js 14, the App Router, and Tailwind CSS.
-The project showcases services, case studies, thought leadership, and an interactive contact flow designed for high-performing growth teams.
+The project showcases services, case studies, and an interactive contact flow designed for high-performing growth teams.

 ## Tech stack